 If you don’t think you’ll owe any taxes, you can just put down zero as your expected tax liability.
 If you wish to make a tax payment, you will be able to choose to pay with direct withdrawal from a bank account (account and routing numbers required) or pay with a credit card (IRS fees apply).

 Afterward, you can confirm the status of your extension e-file by going to efstatus.taxact.com.
-They can even send you a confirmation via e-mail or text message.
+They will even send you a confirmation via e-mail or text message.
 I got my confirmation less than 3 hours after submission.